runely/calendar-homey/README.txt

 5. Paste the calendar link in the Homey app settings
     a.
 It must be the original link (Apple Calendar has case sensitive urls)

+Sync
+- Events are fetched automatically every 15 minutes
+- The "Sync calendars" action flow card can also be used to trigger a sync

+- Only events not started yet or events started but not finished will be fetched
+- Recurring events where start date is within 2 months or less will be fetched

 Triggers
 - Event starts
 - Event starts in